 Chile is a country of about 14 million inhabitants.
-About 50% live in the

-Santiago-Valparaiso area, and five million live in Santiago itself.
+About 50% live in the Santiago-Valparaiso area, and five million live in Santiago itself.
 Santiago's environs while smog-impaired during part of the year are exceedingly pleasant.
 It is an international city with lots of amenities.
-It has foreign-language schools that can prepare students adequately for admission to foreign universities, such as passing the US SAT and achievement examinations with high scores, or the German Arbitur exam, or the French Baccalauréat exam.
-Three of its universities, the University of Chile, the Catholic University, and the University of Santiago are among the best in South America.
+It has foreign-language schools that can prepare students adequately for admission to foreign universities, such as scoring well on the US SAT and achievement examinations, or the German Arbitur exam, or the French Baccalauréat exam.
+Two of its universities, the University of Chile and the Catholic University are among the best in South America.
 Most substantive Chilean companies maintain offices there.
 It is the entry point for most international flights.
 It is where you have to be to make and maintain important political and economic connections.
 Chileans and foreigners enjoy living there.
 Simply put, it is the capital of Chile.
+MMA Project Book, Chapter 16: Site Development